theQRL/documentation/docs/Use/Tools/multisig/multisig-spend-proposal.md

 <span>This document is in: <b>{frontMatter.docstatus}</b> status and needs additional input!</span>
 :::

-To initiate a transfer of funds from a multi-sig address you must open the QRL wallet using one of the addresses that are authorized signatories for the multi-sig address.
+To initiate a transfer of funds from a multisig address you must open the QRL wallet using one of the addresses that are authorized signatories for the multisig address.

-With the wallet open, browse to the tools tab and select multi-sig.
-This will open the multi-sig screen with tabs along the top, select the spend tab.
+With the wallet open, browse to the tools tab and select multisig.
+This will open the multisig screen with tabs along the top, select the spend tab.

-All valid multi-sig addresses will be shown, allowing the user to select the multi-sig address they want to propose spending from.
-A single address may be a signatory to multiple multi-sig addresses.
+All valid multisig addresses will be shown, allowing the user to select the multisig address they want to propose spending from.
+A single address may be a signatory to multiple multisig addresses.

 ### Required Data